IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 - **Identify the Problem:**

+&nbsp;&nbsp;&nbsp;&nbsp;Self-training is a popular format of exercise, but it often lacks professional supervision, leading to incorrect techniques that may cause injuries and reduce the effectiveness of the training.
+Proper guidance on performing exercises correctly can be highly beneficial.

-&nbsp;&nbsp;&nbsp;&nbsp;In the Innopolis University the Sport exam flows in the following way: at the end of the semester students choose the timeslot to take the fitness test, then come to the sport complex and take a tilt one-by-one, then take crunches in pairs and do push-ups without trainer control.
-At the end students say the results to the trainer one-by-one.
+&nbsp;&nbsp;&nbsp;&nbsp;At Innopolis University, the Sport exam is conducted as follows: at the end of the semester, students select a time slot to take the fitness test.
+They then go to the sports complex where they perform a tilt, do crunches in pairs, and complete push-ups.
+Finally, students report their results to the trainer one by one.

-&nbsp;&nbsp;&nbsp;&nbsp;There is a possibility that the following problems could emerge in this situation: during the exams students have to come to the SC, moreover, the time slots could be inconvenient.
-Additionally, coaches are not able to supervise everyone simultaneously, hence students may do exercises in the wrong way or cheat.
-Incorrect exercise technique may cause injuries.
-Summarizing, students and trainers must visit SC just to do monotonic work.
+&nbsp;&nbsp;&nbsp;&nbsp;This process presents several potential issues: students must physically come to the sports complex, the available time slots may be inconvenient, and there are other problems highlighted in the survey results below.
+Additionally, coaches are unable to supervise all students simultaneously, which could lead to improper exercise execution or cheating.

-&nbsp;&nbsp;&nbsp;&nbsp;We conducted a survey among students to identify existing problems and to gather students' opinions on the feasibility of conducting fitness tests online
+&nbsp;&nbsp;&nbsp;&nbsp;To address these concerns, we conducted a survey among students to identify existing problems and gather their opinions on the feasibility of conducting fitness tests online.

+&nbsp;&nbsp;&nbsp;&nbsp;Based on the survey results, we see that a significant portion of students encounter challenges related to the current fitness test process.
+Given these challenges, an IT solution may offer a more flexible and efficient approach.
+An online platform could allow students to complete their exercises at their convenience while ensuring proper technique through virtual supervision.
+Additionally, students could use the platform for regular training, benefiting from continuous virtual guidance.
+Implementing such a solution could streamline the fitness test process, making it more accessible and effective for both students and coaches.

 <p float="left">
   <img src="/2024/GymGuru/Week1_Pool1.png" width="320" height="480">
   <img src="/2024/GymGuru/Week1_Pool2.png" width="320" height="320">
 </p>

-&nbsp;&nbsp;&nbsp;&nbsp;Also, according to a All-Russian Center for the Study of Public Opinion study, more than half of Russians are engaged in sports or physical education, and fitness ranks second in popularity [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija).
-Self-training is the most popular training format [[2]](https://wciom.ru/analytical-reviews/analiticheskii-obzor/sportivnaja-rossija), however, such training is often not supervised by professional trainers, which can lead to incorrect exercise technique.
-Coach Tansu Sungatova notes that incorrect technique can make exercises useless or even lead to injuries [[3]](https://entermedia.io/people/15-glupyh-voprosov-o-trenirovkah-doma/).

 - **Solution Description:**

 &nbsp;&nbsp;&nbsp;&nbsp;Our solution leverages pose estimation and exercise recognition to evaluate students' fitness performances in real-time, providing immediate feedback and ensuring correct exercise execution.
 By allowing remote participation, our software eliminates the need for students to visit the sports complex, offering flexibility and convenience.
 Nowadays, the alternative can be for example an online conference with a trainer, but it will not solve the problem of timing: students still can not take a test at any time.
-Moreover, coaches still have no chance to oversee everyone, which may give rise to the following issue: students' trauma due to the incorrect technique.
+Moreover, coaches still have no chance to oversee everyone.
 Our product will allow students to take an exam in a convenient time and the exam will be fair.

 - **Benefits to Users:**